inlingua® Washington DC welcomes F-1 international students, residents, citizens, or other appropriate visa holders.

 Failure to do any of the above may result in loss of status and termination of the I-20.

-The only inlingua® Washington DC staff members who can approve the items listed above are the International Student Advisor or Director of Operations.
+The only inlingua® Washington DC staff members who can approve the items listed above are the International Student Advisor or Director.
 Please communicate with them for any questions.